piscinajs/piscina/README.md

     for details.
 Unlike regular Node.js Worker Threads, `workerData` must not specify any value requiring a `transferList`.
 This is because the `workerData` will be cloned for each pooled worker.
+  * `taskQueue` : (`TaskQueue`) By default, Piscina uses a first-in-first-out queue for submitted tasks.
+The `taskQueue` option can be used to provide an alternative implementation.
+See [Custom Task Queues][] for additional detail.

 Use caution when setting resource limits.
 Setting limits that are too low may result in the `Piscina` worker threads being unusable.